coynmessenger/coynmessenger/replit.md

-# COYN Messenger
+# Coynful Messenger

 ## Overview

-COYN Messenger is a modern full-stack messaging application that combines traditional chat functionality with cryptocurrency wallet integration.
+Coynful Messenger is a modern full-stack messaging application that combines traditional chat functionality with cryptocurrency wallet integration.
 Built with React and Express, it provides users with the ability to send messages, manage crypto wallets, and conduct video calls within a sleek, dark-themed interface.

 ## System Architecture